jenniferlynparsons/jlp-com/src/content/books/04-take-on-me.md

 But most of all, it’s a story about taking each other as we come, for who we are right now, and who we’re stumbling towards becoming.

-You can learn more about the book on it’s own website!
-Visit <a href="https://takeonme.xyz/">takeonme.xyz</a> for playlists and other goodies!
+For playlists and other goodies visit the book's <a href="/takeonme">own website!</a>